 The Divine Comedy is special in the context of this project for a few reasons.
-It’s the oldest title on The List – Dante began writing it in 1308, and completed it in 1320.
+It’s the oldest title on my Keeping Up With The Penguins reading list – Dante began writing it in 1308, and completed it in 1320.
 It’s also one of the very few not originally written in English.
 Dante was one of the first writers of the Middle Ages to produce work on a serious subject (the redemption of humanity and all that) in the low and vulgar Italian – normally, that kind of thing would be written in high-falootin’ Latin.
 And, finally, it’s the only poem (albeit a novel-length “narrative poem”) on the current List.
 So, this review is really one of a kind!

 The Divine Comedy is a quasi-autobiographical poem (that reads like a book for the most part) about Dante’s “journey” through the three realms of the dead (Hell, Purgatory, Heaven).
 It makes sense, then, that it’s divided into three parts, each containing 33 cantos and an introduction (a canto is something like a chapter, I think – I don’t know much about poetry, don’t @ me).

 This is the unabridged Carlyle-Okey-Wicksteed translation.
 Apparently, it’s perfect for readers who are completely unfamiliar with Italian (ding, ding, ding, that’s me!).
 I’d like to pretend that I chose this copy specifically for that reason, but really this is the only complete copy that I could find while trawling the secondhand bookstores.
 First-time readers should be prepared, regardless of what version you pick, that most of the reading is in the footnotes.
 Seriously, there’s one at the end of basically every line.
 You’ll need two bookmarks for this bad boy.